obrucheoghene/aws-bootcamp-cruddur-2023/journal/week3.md

 ```

-#### Conditionally show components based on logged in or logged out
+### 4. Show conditional elements and data based on logged in or logged out

 Inside my `HomeFeedPage.js` I imported `Auth` from `aws-amplify`
 ```js
 import { Auth } from 'aws-amplify';